Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D5
+---

+So it's back to ElasticSearch today, this time trying to bring in the V&A objects data into my experiment with the Reactivesearch frontend.
+I've ended the day with some cool visuals of the ceramics collection using the resultcard component, I do however have a gazillion new issues to resolve!
+Our ES data is riddled with nested fields and the release of ReactiveSearch that I had been using doesn't support it.
+I've since upgraded to the version 3 beta which appears to have some form of support implemented although not seemingly documented.
+That will be the fun task for tomorrow.

+In addition of learned

+- some css tricks about increasing specificity to override some weird styling imported in one of my npm packages.
+- managed to debug a volume mount between my local machine and Docker which should mean I can work on this on my home machine

 R4D4
 ---